ViniciusmDias/Functional-Light-JS/manuscript/ch5.md

 console.log( x );
 ```

-How sure are you which values are going to be printed at each `console.log(x)`?

 Você tem certeza de quais valores serão impressos em cada `console.log(x)`?

-The correct answer is: not at all.
-If you're not sure whether `foo()`, `bar()`, and `baz()` are side-effecting or not, you cannot guarantee what `x` will be at each step unless you inspect the implementations of each, **and** then trace the program from line 1 forward, keeping track of all the changes in state as you go.

 A resposta correta é: de forma alguma.
 Se você não tem certeza se `foo()`, `bar()`, e `baz()` são efeitos colaterais ou não, você não pode garantir o que será o `x` em cada etapa, a menos que você inspecione cada implementação, **e** então rastreie o programa da linha 1 em diante, acompanhando todas as mudanças de estado conforme for avançando.

-In other words, the final `console.log(x)` is impossible to analyze or predict unless you've mentally executed the whole program up to that point.

 Em outras palavras, o `console.log(x)` final é impossível de analisar ou prever, a menos que você tenha executado mentalmente todo o programa até aquele ponto.

-Guess who's good at running your program?
-The JS engine.
-Guess who's not as good at running your program?
-The reader of your code.
-And yet, your choice to write code (potentially) with side effects in one or more of those function calls means that you've burdened the reader with having to mentally execute your program in its entirety up to a certain line, for them to read and understand that line.

 Adivinha quem é bom em rodar o seu programa?
 O mecanismo JS.
 Adivinha quem não é tão bom em executar seu programar?
 O leitor do seu código.
 E ainda, sua escolha de escrever código (potencialmente) com efeitos colaterais em uma ou mais dessas chamadas de função significa que você sobrecarregou o leitor com a necessidade de executar mentalmente seu programa em sua totalidade até uma determinada linha, para que eles pudessem ler e entender essa linha.

-If `foo()`, `bar()`, and `baz()` were all free of side effects, they could not affect `x`, which means we do not need to execute them to mentally trace what happens with `x`.
-This is less mental tax, and makes the code more readable.

 Se `foo()`, `bar()`, e `baz()` estivessem livres de efeitos colaterais, eles não poderiam afetar `x`, o que significa que não precisamos executá-los para rastrear mentalmente o que acontece com `x`.
 Isso é menos imposto mental e torna o código mais legível.